RubixML/ML/docs/representing-your-data.md

 Even though PHP treats numeric strings like `'1'` and `'2'` as if they were numeric, they are still considered categorical variables in Rubix ML.
 This conveniently allows you to represent ordinal variables as *ordered categories*.
 For example, instead of the integers `1`, `2`, `3`, `...`, which imply a precise interval, you could use the strings `'1'`, `'2'`, `'3'`, `...` to signal ordinal values in which the distances between values could be arbitrary.

 ## Date/Time
 There are a number of ways datetime features can be represented in a dataset.
-One way is to discretize the value into days, months, and/or years using categories like `1`, `2`, `3`, `...`, `june`, `july`, `august`, and `2019`, `2020` etc. Datetime features can also be represented as continuous by converting them to integer-valued timestamps.
+One way is to discretize the value into days, months, and/or years using categories like `1`, `2`, `3`, `...`, `june`, `july`, `august`, and `2019`, `2020` etc. Datetimes can also be represented as continuous features by converting them to numerical timestamps.

 ## Text
 Text data are a product of language communication and can be viewed as an encoding of many individual features.
-Initially, text blobs are imported as categorical, however, they have little meaning as a category because the features are still encoded.
-Thus, import text blobs as simple strings and use a [preprocessing](preprocessing.md) step to extract features such as word counts, weighted term frequencies, or word embeddings.
+Initially, text blobs are imported as categorical features, however, they have little meaning as a category because the features are still encoded.
+Thus, import text blobs and use a [preprocessing](preprocessing.md) step to extract features such as word counts, weighted term frequencies, or word embeddings.

 ## Images
 Images are represented as the [GD](https://www.php.net/manual/en/book.image.php) resource type.
 A resource is a special variable that holds a reference to some external data such as an image file.
-For this reason, resources must eventually be converted into a scalar type before use with a learner.
+For this reason, resources must eventually be converted before use with a learner.
 In the case of images, they will most often be converted to raw color channel data by reading the RGB intensities of each pixel.

 ## What about NULL?
 Null values are used to indicate the absence of a value, however since it does not give any information as to the *type* of the variable that is missing, it cannot be used in a dataset.
 Instead, represent missing values as either `NaN` for continuous features or use a separate category (such as `?`) to denote missing categorical values.